Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/Felyx.md

 ### Update datafeed at most every 30 seconds

 At the moment the data feed is updated every 300 seconds.
 Please make the datafeed update more frequently, at least every 30s.

-### Do include the cities Den Bosch and Haarlem

-At the moment all cities are included in the data feed, apart from Den Bosch and Haarlem.

-@Felyx Please include Haarlem and Den Bosch in the data feed as well.

 ### Don't include bikes that do not exist in public space